Concert: Ethel quartet plus guitarist Kaki King

 Faculty and staff occasionally encounter students who confide that they are not doing well academically or socially in college for various emotional or interpersonal reasons.
 Please encourage the students to contact a counselor (Counseling Services Center, 312-4416, located in Walker Health Center) to chat about their concerns.
-If the student is in distress, please feel free to immediately contact a counselor for the student.
+If you observe that a student is in distress or is not "present", or if you receive e-mail messages or writing assignments or observe a classroom presentation with indications that the students may be distressed or disoriented, please feel free to immediately contact a counselor for the student.
 Our counselors will see students in distress quickly and will sometimes be able to come to your office if the needs seem immediate to you.
-You may also call to consult with a counselor about steps to take with a distressed student when the student is not present (i.e., through an e-mail message or writing sample).
+You may also call the Counseling Center and consult with a counselor to help you assess the student.
 Your help in assisting students to address personal barriers to their academic success is greatly appreciated by our students.

-In general, faculty and staff who encounter disruptive students in the classroom, office or event venues may address the student's behavior directly and clarify expectations for the student's behavior, particularly within the context of a specific classrom activity or event venue.
-If the behavior continues or takes on a disruptive character, faculty and staff are encouraged to report the incident to the University Police or the Office of Judicial Affairs (312-3378).
-Disruptive students should be notified by the faculty or staff in writing to cease and desist or be subject to removal from the activity or location.
+In general, faculty and staff who encounter disruptive students in the classroom, office or event venues may address the student's behavior directly and clarify expectations for the student's behavior, particularly within the context of a classroom activity or an event venue.
+If the behavior continues or takes on an increasingly disruptive character, report the incident to the department chair or director and contact the Office of Student Conduct and Compliance at 312-3378 to consider alternative actions.
+Disruptive students should be notified by the faculty or staff, verbally once, in writing thereafter, to cease the behavior or be subject to removal from the classroom or activity.
 If the student does not comply, contact University Police (312-5555) for assistance.

-If disruptive behavior by a student is threatening or intimidating in any way, call University Police immediately (312-5555) and later contact the Assistant Dean for Judicial Affairs (312-3378) for support and consultation on next steps which may include student disciplinary action.
+If disruptive behavior by a student is threatening or intimidating in any way, including e-mail messages, call University Police immediately (312-5555).

-Victims of sexual assault, sexual harassment and all forms of sexual violence (see Section 43.D, Code of Student Rights, Responsibilities and Conduct, page 21 of the 2011-2012 Student Handbook) will be provided a compilation of options and services at the time of their report of the incident to a college official (see attached brochure).
-Faculty and staff who may receive a report of sex discrimination from a student should contact the College's Senior Title IX Coordinator, Howard Gordon, at email@example.com or call 315-312-2213.
+Sex discrimination, sexual assault, harassment, and sexual violence by employees, visitors, and students toward other students is classified by the Office Civil Rights (Federal Department of Education) as sex discrimination and as such, is subject to Title IX of the Education Amendments of 1972.
+The College has adopted specific sex discrimination and sexual harassment policies.
+In addition, harassment, intimidation, stalking, and bullying are also prohibited by the Code of Conduct.
+Victims of sex discrimination, sexual assault, sexual harassment and all forms of sexual violence (see Section 43.D, Code of Student Rights, Responsibilities and Conduct, page 21 of the 2013-2014 Student Handbook) will be contacted by a designated, trained College staff member and provided a description of options and services.
+Faculty and staff who may receive a report of sex discrimination from a student should contact the College's Title IX Coordinator, Lisa Evaneski, at email@example.com, or call her at 315-312-5604.

 The criminal offenses that we are required to report are: murder/non-negligent manslaughter; negligent manslaughter, sex offenses (forcible and non-forcible), robbery, aggravated assault, burglary, motor vehicle theft, arson, liquor law violations, drug violations and/or illegal weapons possession.
-We are required to report offenses that occur on campus, in residence facilities, in extension program property, at off-campus student residences and student organization residences, and on adjacent property.
+We are required to report offenses that occur on campus, in residence facilities, in extension program property, at off-campus student residences and student organization residences, and on property adjacent to the campus.

 SUNY Oswego also participates in the active process of crime statistic reporting in collaboration with the Oswego County Sheriff's Office and the Oswego City Police Department.
 Our community members travel between each of these jurisdictions frequently.
 One may gain additional insight into the incidence and frequency of crime effecting campus through statistics compiled for the police jurisdictions adjacent to the campus.